If you’re on a tight budget, Wellington, New Zealand’s capital, has many attractions that are free or low-cost.

 Zealandia

-There are many ways to see and do this world-first ecological parkland, from wandering around yourself to doing day or night tours.
-You can find the link to the tours here.
+There are many ways to see and explore this world-first ecological parkland, from wandering around yourself to taking day or night tours.
+The link to the tours is here.

 With many tracks to explore, you could easily spend all day trying to find New Zealand’s wildlife, including Tuatara, Takahe and many more bird species, including Kiwi, on the night tour in their natural habitat.